Health and Safety Excellence program: Topic requirements

 Return-to-work program requirements, forms and tools

-All level one topics and should be selected at the same time as return-to-work roles and responsibilities and accommodation and return-to-work plans
+• you’re working on return-to-work roles and responsibilities and accommodation and return-to-work plans topics

 Summary: